Amsterdam is a fun city, the place has so much more to offer!

 🛏️ Where to stay?

 You can stay in Amsterdam city if you want to be close to everything.
-Especially if you don’t want to travel too much if you plan on partying at night.
+Especially if you would rather not travel too much if you intend to party at night.

 There are plenty of hotels and hostels in the city.
 If you have the money, then pick a decent hotel from one of the well-known chains.

-If you plan on backpacking or doing the party miles, then hostels are your choice.
+If you intend to backpack or doing the party miles, then hostels are your choice.

 We chose to stay in an Airbnb outside the main city.
 In fact, we stayed in Zaandam.